War Consists of Months of Intolerable Boredom Interspersed with Moments of Extreme Fear

 Cemented by the Great War

-December 1914 saw a flurry of similar quotes.
-One notable version came from Lieutenant H. O. A. Anne of the Royal Field Artillery.
-He attributed the saying to a British officer who had served in South Africa.
-This version described war as “a period of intense discomfort punctured by moments of abject terror.”
-The reference to South Africa is significant.
+A flurry of similar quotes appeared in December 1914.
+Lieutenant H. O. A. Anne of the Royal Field Artillery provided one notable version.
+He attributed the saying to a British officer who had served in South Africa, describing war as “a period of intense discomfort punctured by moments of abject terror.”
+This reference to South Africa carries significant weight.
 It suggests the phrase may have originated during the Second Boer War (1899-1902), predating the 1909 newspaper articles.
 During that same month, other publications like the Yale Alumni Weekly and Guy’s Hospital Gazette featured nearly identical phrasing, confirming its widespread use.
+The Second Boer War (1899-1902) – National Army Museum

 An Enduring Legacy Beyond the Trenches